-Ind 38.1 Based on national needs and circumstances, the ER Program host country has made a decision whether to maintain its own national ER transaction registry, or instead to use a centralized ER transaction registry managed by a third party on its behalf accounting methods and definitions described above in the MF The system was not completed at the time of the TAP review.
+Ind 38.1 Based on national needs and circumstances, the ER Program host country has made a decision whether to maintain its own national ER transaction registry, or instead to use a centralized ER transaction registry managed by a third party on its behalf YES Based on information in Section 18.2 of the ERPD, Ghana has decided to maintain its own national ER transaction registry; starting with a relatively simple system to meet ERPA requirements and to use as the basis for a more comprehensive national system.
+Ind 38.2 The national or centralized ER transaction registry reports ERs for the Carbon Fund using the accounting methods and definitions described above in the MF N.A The system was not completed at the time of the TAP review.
 Ind 38.3 An independent audit report certifying that the national or centralized ER transaction registry performs required functions is made public.
 N.A The system was not completed at the time of the TAP review.
 Ind 38.4 Operational guidance exists, or is in advanced stage of preparation, that clarifies the roles and responsibilities of entities involved in the national or centralized ER transaction registry, as well as rules for operation of the registry.
-N.A Section 18.2 of the ERPD provides simple guidance for the administrative roles and responsibilities of the NRS and EPA
+N.A Section 18.2 of the ERPD provides simple guidance for the administrative roles and responsibilities of the NRS and EPA in the operation of the registry system.
+Until the actual system has been designed and launched, the administration and rules for the operation of the registry cannot be fully assessed.